MicrosoftDocs/azure-docs/articles/cost-management-billing/manage/mosp-ea-transfer.md

 ## Transfer the subscription to the EA

-After you've reviewed and completed any needed [prerequisites](#prerequisites), you're ready to start the process to transfer of the MOSP subscription to the EA.
+After you've reviewed and completed any needed [prerequisites](#prerequisites), you're ready to start the process to transfer of the subscription to the EA.

 ### Create an EA account owner